Communio-Templorum/bylaws/Priesthood.md

 Pater Familias
 -----
-:information_source: The head of the household <ins>regardless of sex, gender, or gender identity</ins>.
+:information_source: The head of the household _regardless of sex, gender, or gender identity_.

 Responsibilities include:
 * Performing the religious rites for the household